Binance Investigation is Taking a New Turn

 Although the authorities may not bring charges and are mulling a possible settlement with Binance, some experts hypothesize that the prosecutors are examining whether Binance violated the Bank Secrecy Act.
 According to the Act, financial institutions must verify the identities of their customers and report suspicious activity that might be a sign of money laundering, tax evasion, or other crimes.

 The links between failed crypto platforms also spark concerns.
 Celsius, which went bankrupt in July, lent a lot to FTX affiliate Alameda Research.
 Meanwhile, Binance’s founder and chief executive, Changpeng Zhao, was an early FTX backer.
-GNCrypto reported about their ‘story of unlove’ here.
+GNcrypto reported about their ‘story of unlove’ here.

 Despite criticism, Binance chief strategy officer Patrick Hillmann acknowledged that while at the beginning, Binance had an imperfect regulatory approach, the company has since then abandoned its practices, heavily invested in compliance programs, worked closely with law enforcement, and developed a new technology for catching criminals on its platform.